 Part of the reason the VA is lacking qualified leaders is it has been plagued by scandals such as the patient scheduling errors and others.
 The department still is reeling from the resignation of former VA Secretary Eric Shinseki after a host of problems with its healthcare system.

 But along with finding new recruits, Shulkin wants to inspire the employees who already work for VA.
 Another top goal is to increase employee engagement.
-The VA has the second lowest employee morale engagement of any government organization, ranking just above the Department of
+The VA has the second lowest employee morale engagement of any government organization, ranking just above the Department of Homeland Security.

 Scott Blackburn, the director of the VA’s task force in charge of culture change, said part of the VA’s morale problem is that the whole department is being dragged down by bad publicity from a few outlying facilities.
 While a lot of VA facilities function well, the bottom 10 percent receive most of the attention, which makes even good employees feel like they are doing a subpar job, Blackburn said at the ACT-IAC event.

 “You can’t be successful at an organizational turn around unless you have the hearts and the minds of the people that work with you,” Shulkin said.